-On Presidents Day, #TinyTump Memes Continue And Are Hilarious As Ever
+On Presidents Day, #TinyTrump Memes Continue And Are Hilarious As Ever

-Not long after the “#TinyTrump” subreddit began, “Tiny Trumps” have spread like wildfire over the entire landscape of the internet.
+Not long after the “#TinyTrump” subreddit began, “Tiny Trump” memes have spread like wildfire over the entire landscape of the internet.
 On Presidents Day 2017, the pop culture tongue-in-cheek photoshopping of Donald Trump in a smaller light is continuing — full speed ahead.

-To celebrate President’s Day, a post on the site, Twenty Two Words, read: “‘Tiny Trump’ Is the Newest Meme and It’s Bigly Hilarious.”
+To celebrate President’s Day, a post on the site, Twenty Two Words, read “‘Tiny Trump’ Is the Newest Meme and It’s Bigly Hilarious.”
 The writer reminded readers about the hilarious trend that has taken off and is showing no signs of losing steam.

 By popular demand – MORE #TinyTrump! pic.twitter.com/M624pgJCgN